bkazez/cantatas-static/_columns/keys.md

 If typing keys from a reference source, cite it as `source_background`.
 Otherwise, please read [How to Catalogue Keys](/docs/how-to/catalogue-keys) even if you have music background.

+Note that the key signature may be missing or not the actual key.

 For **key_start**, don’t look farther than the first 8 beats.

 **key_end** is the last key that’s established at the end of the performed music, ignoring Picardy thirds or dominant endings: